 How many syllabi note that student grades will be decreased if an assignment is submitted late?

-What does the timeliness of once performance have to do with student mastery of course objectives or goals, unless the true purpose of the course is indeed to teach timeliness?
+What does the timeliness of a learner’s performance have to do with student mastery of course objectives or goals, unless the true purpose of the course is indeed to teach timeliness?

 How many syllabi make reference to grades associated with student attendance or participation?